SebGSX/AI-ML-Bootstrap/README.md

 ## Languages and Software Used
 This project is written in Python, C#, and TypeScript and leverages the software listed in the project's associated guide.

+## Full Disclosure
+I am not an AI or ML expert.
+Prior to this project, I'd never coded in Python, worked with gRPC, or touched React.
+I am an assembly, C/C++, and C# developer with experience with HTML, CSS, JS, TS, and Aurelia.
+Part of preparing this project and its docs is an exercise on my part in AI-assisted upskilling on the subject matter hereof, the bulk of which is net new to me.
+End-to-end, everything took me TBC.
+The time includes the assembly and setup of the developer workstation.

+## Conclusion
+TBC